Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Jump to:

-Turkey Compound Butter Ingredients
+Compound Butter for Turkey Ingredients

-Herbed Butter for Turkey Instructions
+Butter Recipe for Turkey

 - In a bowl, crush garlic with a pinch of salt, sage, thyme, and lemon zest.
 Combine well.

-- Add the softened butter and combine.
+- Add the softened butter and combine until fully mixed.

-Herb Butter for Turkey
+Other Uses for Butter Rub for Turkey

-Herb Compound Butter FAQs
+Turkey Compound Butter FAQ

 Compound butter can be used on any meat, like turkey, steak, chicken, or pork.
 Or you could even use compound butter for roasting veggies or melting over mashed potatoes.
 The ideas are endless – it works for everything!